saezlab/pypath/docs/index.rst

 Example 2: using the Mapper class for translating IDs
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-The mapping submodule of bioigraph can be used for ID conversion.
+The mapping submodule of pypath can be used for ID conversion.
 Here is a basic example:

 .. code-block:: python

-    from bioigraph import mapping
+    from pypath import mapping
     m = mapping.Mapper(9606, mysql_conf = (None, 'mapping_gelati'))
     m.load_mappings()
     result = {}